8bittree/furry-parakeet/README.md

 # furry-parakeet
-A simple-ish ISA and an implementation.
+A ~~simple-ish~~ small-ish, overly complicated, and poorly thought-out ISA and maybe an implementation.

 ## Registers